MestrieEsteban/TypeScript-Starter/README.md

 #### `yarn start`

-Starts the app in production by first building the project with `npm run build`, and then executing the compiled JavaScript at `build/index.js`.
+Starts the app in production by first building the project with `yarn build`, and then executing the compiled JavaScript at `build/index.js`.

 ### Eslint Prettier